natecavanaugh/roolz/README.md

 If the message is defined as a string, then it can accept placeholders in the format of `{index}`, which if the supplied value is an array (by default it is), then the index is numeric, but if the value supplied is an object, then it would be the property index that's used.
 If it's defined as a function, the `this` context is set to the roolz instance, and the arguments that are passed in are `result` (the result of either `test` or `match`, depending on how the rule is configured; see below), `rule` (the current rule object), and `context`, which is the object passed into `.iterateRules`.

-If only those are passed, when `.iterateRules` is called, the `item` property of the context is tested with the regex to make sure it matches, and if it does, the message is emitted as a `message` event.
+If only those are passed, when `.iterateRules` is called, the `content` property of the context is tested with the regex to make sure it matches, and if it does, the message is emitted as a `message` event.

 The other (optional) properties that have special meaning on the rule object are:
 `replacer` A string or a function.
 If passed as a string, it's the same kind of string that you would pass to `str.replace(/foo/, 'bar')`, meaning any groups specified in the regex can be referenced normally, and behaves exactly as if you had called the native `.replace` on a string.